Kelebrimbor97/Childrens_National_Docker_Environment/README.md

 > [!Warning]
 > Make sure that you choose the right OS, the right cuda version, and the right Distribution compatible with your system, in this specified order.

+> [!Note]
+> Galactic has reached End of Life (EOL) so there may be issues in the future such as Nvidia cuda image version mismatch.
+In the image provided by Allison Thackston uses CUDA 11.7.
+However, that version does not exist on Dockerhub (atleast not anyomre) and thus if you try to docker-run it directly, it will pop up with an error.
+Simplest method to counter this is to go to Nvidia's Dockerhub ([nvidia/cuda](https://hub.docker.com/r/nvidia/cuda)) and select the correct docker image.

 ### Testing GUI availabity

 To check if your ROS2 image has GUI capacbility run the following command: